kawu/hhu-dl-materials-2020/backprop/README.md

 ## Exercises

-**Note**: For all the exercises, you can use the functions already provided in PyTorch in the forward computation.
+**Note**: For all the exercises, you can use the *forward variants* of the functions/methods already provided by PyTorch.
 For instance, in the `sum` exercise below, you can use `torch.sum` in the `forward` method.
 We focus here on the implementations of the `backward` methods.

 <!--
 **Note**: To solve some of the exercises below, you may need primitive